 Claims management companies, also known as claims assessors, are firms that charge you a fee to help you take your complaint to the Ombudsman.

 You don't need to pay someone to help you make a complaint.
-There is free help available.
-The Financial Ombudsman Service (FOS) has a Helpline which you can phone to check whether your complaint is suitable and to help you fill in any forms.
-This will cost you the price of a phone call.
+You can call the Financial Ombudsman Service (FOS) helpline if you want to check whether your complaint is something they can help with.
+They can also help you fill in any forms.

-In England and Wales, claims management companies have to be authorised by the Ministry of Justice.
-You can check whether a claims management company is authorised by searching on the Claims Regulation website at www.claimsregulation.gov.uk.
+In England and Wales, claims management companies have to be authorised by the Financial Conduct Authority.
+You can check whether a claims management company is authorised on the Financial Conduct Authority website.